 1 hr by car

-Escape into the cool blue mountains via Skyline Boulevard, which offers nature trails, speactacular ocean and valley views and wine-tasting without the traffic.
+Escape into the cool blue mountains via Skyline Boulevard in Woodside, which offers nature trails, speactacular ocean and valley views and wine-tasting without the traffic.
 When you reach town, you'll see a wooden cabin in a clearing at the intersection.
-This is Alice’s Restaurant, the place to stop if you like to have your burgers and BBQ to the healthy rumble of Harleys.
+This is Alice’s Restaurant, the place to stop if you like to have your burgers and BBQ paired with the rumble of Harleys.
 Popular with bikers and cyclists plying the mountain roads, Alice’s offers breakfast until 2pm, Texas-style BBQ (brisket and pulled pork smoked in-house) and cheesy (both literally and figuratively) motorbike-themed burgers.
 This is still the Bay Area, though, so the burgers are made with hormone- and antibiotic-free beef patties, and there’s gluten-free beer on the menu.
 After lunch, continue southeast on Skyline.
 Ten minutes away is Thomas Fogarty Winery—it’s a short drive, so don’t miss the few unmarked vista points along the way, where you can catch panoramic views of the ocean across rolling hills.
-In the Winery's tasting room, try a flight of five signature wines or buy a bottle, borrow some glasses and sit out in the romantic wooden gazebo.
+In the winery's tasting room, try a flight of five signature wines or buy a bottle, borrow some glasses and sit out in the romantic wooden gazebo.
 For a different kind of unwinding, visit the Jikoji Zen Center.
 Founded by Kobun Chino Otogawa, Steve Jobs’ mentor, the center welcomes visitors to meditate in its zendos or wander its tranquil grounds.
 From the front gate, it’s a winding dirt track down to the main building, so make sure your suspension’s in place.
 Ring the ageing bronze bell at the entrance to let them know it’s your first time.

 1 hr by car

 Pescadero boasts stunning bluffs and sandy beaches next to a small country town with a laid-back main street.
 Start your day by exploring the Pescadero Marsh Natural Preserve, a 243 acre wetland habitat popular with hikers and bird-watchers.
 For a short, relaxed stroll, take the Butano Trail up to a picturesque iron bridge over the creek.
-Or for a longer hike up to a pretty eucalyptus grove, take the Sequoia Audubon Trail past coastal scrub and great blue heron nesting sites.
+Or, for a longer hike up to a pretty eucalyptus grove, take the Sequoia Audubon Trail past coastal scrub and Great Blue Heron nesting sites.
 After your workout, head to Arcangeli Grocery in Norm’s Market, where you can get made-to-order grilled sandwiches from the deli in the back.
-For dessert, amble down the street to the James Beard-anointed America’s Classic Duarte’s Tavern for a slice of their Olallieberry Pie.
+For dessert, amble down the street to the James Beard-anointed America’s Classic Duarte’s Tavern for a slice of their olallieberry pie.
 Afterward, head to Downtown Local for a cup of Sightglass coffee and browse their eclectic vintage collection, including two café racer motorbikes (look out for the 1949 Nimbus in the window).
-End your day at Pescadero State Beach; park at the northernmost parking lot if you want long sandy beaches, or at the southernmost lot if you’d like to clamber over rocky outcrops, inspect tide pools and watch the surf from the top of a sandstone bluff.
+End your day at Pescadero State Beach: Park at the northernmost parking lot if you want long sandy beaches, or at the southernmost lot if you’d like to clamber over rocky outcrops, inspect tide pools and watch the surf from the top of a sandstone bluff.
 As sunset approaches, join the locals in camping chairs and blankets on the sand.
-Or if you’re in the mood for a little pampering, head up the coast to Navio at the Ritz-Carlton, score yourself a window table and watch the sun set beyond the ocean over a glass of Pinot Noir.
+Or if you’re in the mood for a little pampering, head up the coast to Navio at the Ritz-Carlton, score yourself a window table and watch the sun set beyond the ocean over a glass of pinot noir.